Wheelbarrow Planter Ideas

 Here are a few crops to grow in an abandoned wheelbarrow:

-Perennial Herbs -- Lemon Balm looks very nice in a short clump atop a wheelbarrow
+Perennial Herbs -- Lemon balm looks nice in a short clump atop a wheelbarrow

-Flowers -- For a long, flat surface like this trailing plants used for hanging baskets are nice :)
+Flowers -- Trailing plants used for hanging baskets are especially nice cascading over the sides :)

 To be honest, a nice old wheelbarrow is cute with flowers, but is far more functional when growing edibles and starting seeds.